solidx-js/solidx.js/README.md

 </h1>

 <p align="center">
-  A New Way of 3D Programming, just with HTML and CSS.
+  A New Way of 3D Programming, using only HTML and CSS.
 </p>

 <p align="center">